 Every time I make over a piece of furniture, I am reminded of how much I LOVE refinishing furniture!
 There is something so exciting about taking a piece that was no longer wanted, or no longer desirable, and making it shine once again.
-Because of that, I was ecstatic for this month’s Monthly DIY Challenge to roll around!
+Because of that, I was ecstatic to try a paint brand that’s new to me, FAT Paint.

 Thank you to The FAT Paint Co. for sponsoring this post.
 The project and all opinions are my own!

-Now that you’ve gotten an idea of the FAT Paint transformations my friends and I did, let me show you my project, which was giving this $25 console cabinet a beautiful new look.
+To test out this paint, I decided to give this $25 console cabinet a beautiful new look.
 I chose this piece because I liked its scalloped details and the fact that it has lots of storage inside.
 I knew this piece could be a knockout with some color!

-As you probably know by now, I’m a little obsessed with chalk-style paint (sign up for my weekly newsletter and you can get my free Beginner’s Guide to Chalky Finish Painting eBook!).
+As you probably know by now, I’m a little obsessed with chalk-style paint.
 I love the instant results and durable finish it provides, so I was pumped to try a brand I hadn’t yet used – FAT Paint chalk-style paint.
 The FAT Paint Co. is run by a brother and sister duo in Canada, and they have some of the most gorgeous chalk-style paint colors around, not to mention fantastic paint products that have virtually no smell and that are practically foolproof to use!

 I chose to work with Antique Wedgewood (a smoky blue), Parchment (a creamy off-white), and to seal everything up, Natural FAT Wax.
 Before I started painting, I gave the console cabinet a really light sanding and sprayed the top of it with Zinsser Shellac to prevent the water rings that were on there from bleeding through the paint.
 Then I got to work!